 Here are some benefits of unplugging:

 - Communicating face-to-face: Toddlers learn so much from face-to-face communication with their caregivers.
-In addition to language, Baby is also learning to read facial expressions and body language, which in turn helps him understand other people’s emotions, and the finer points of communication.
+In addition to language, Baby is also learning to read facial expressions and body language, which in turn helps them understand other people’s emotions, and the finer points of communication.

-- Preventing accidents: As Baby continues to learn and explore his environment, safety is always going to be a concern.
+- Preventing accidents: As Baby continues to learn and explore their environment, safety is always going to be a concern.
 Having eyes on a screen is a distraction from your little one, and accidents can happen quickly and unexpectedly.
-Though it’s tempting, try to limit glimpses at the phone or tablet when he is active, especially in places like play areas and parks.
+Though it’s tempting, try to limit glimpses at the phone or tablet when they are active, especially in places like play areas and parks.

 - Encouraging creativity: Yes, television shows and learning apps can be lots of fun, and in some cases can be educational for toddlers, but they also do the entertaining for you.
 Unplugging during certain times of the day can force you to make your own fun, and you may just surprise yourself with the creative ideas you and Baby develop.

 - Creating a connection: Forget your Wi-Fi connection; the most important connection is the one with Baby.
-Unplugging from technology when you’re with him will help him understand how important to you your bond truly is.
+Unplugging from technology when you’re with them will help them understand how important to you your bond truly is.

 - Developing good habits: Parents don’t want their children just relying on technology for entertainment.
 After all, there’s a perfectly good adventure to be had out there in the world!
-Designating time to unplug teaches Baby to divide his time between screen time and active play, which is a great lesson to establish early on.
+Designating time to unplug teaches Baby to divide their time between screen time and active play, which is a great lesson to establish early on.

-As Baby grows, technology is probably only going to grow into more and more of a part of his life as he gets older, so setting up good habits for both of you now not only has benefits today, but could help him out for the rest of his life.
+As Baby grows, technology is probably only going to grow into more and more of a part of their life as they get older, so setting up good habits for both of you now not only has benefits today, but could help them out for the rest of their life.